 The Hyundai Motor Group is a large business conglomerate, often known as a Chaebol in South Korea.
 Chaebols in South Korea are extremely powerful organizations that exert strong influence, dominate the economy, and are usually controlled by founding families (and passed down through the years).
 According to Nikkei, the 4 largest chaebols in South Korea generated 90% of profit earned by the top 30 conglomerates in 2013!

-Demanding Nature of Koreans: The demanding nature of Korean consumers is an example of a natural advantage.
+Demanding Nature of Koreans: The demanding nature of Korean consumers is an example of natural advantage.
 Lee (2010) explains that many companies use South Korea as a product testing ground as consumers in the country are believed to be the most demanding globally.
-In order to satisfy the domestic company, it will push the company to seek continual product improvement that can provide an advantage over competitors globally.
+To satisfy the domestic company, it will push the company to seek continual product improvement that can provide an advantage over competitors globally.

 Weak Currency: The weak Korean Won in the past years is also a natural competitive advantage for Hyundai.
-The favorable international exchange rate reduces the price for exported cars to consumers globally.
+The favorable international exchange rate reduces the price of exported cars to consumers globally.
 Ihlwan (2008) describes how a weaker Won has led to an increase in operating profit for both Hyundai and its affiliate, Kia Motors.

 Effective Labor: The country has an abundance of cost-effective labor and knowledge workers with lower wages than other advanced economies.
 The presence of such labor forces and human resources in the country is a comparative advantage for Hyundai.

 In addition to the natural advantages that Hyundai employs to succeed, there are also several acquired advantages as well.

 Industrial Cluster: One such acquired advantage is attributed to the measures undertaken by the Korean government to attract a cluster of suppliers and manufacturers.
 The formation of such a substantial industrial cluster locally provides Hyundai with an acquired competitive advantage.